SiteLock

 ACF Speaks Out: “Gross Display of Official High-Handedness”

-The Arewa Consultative Forum, a key voice in Northern Nigeria, recently issued a statement condemning the Federal Government’s approach in the #EndBadGovernance protests, labeling the trial of minors as “official high-handedness.”
+The Arewa Consultative Forum, a key voice in Northern Nigeria, recently issued a statement condemning the Federal Government’s approach in the #EndBadGovernance protests, labelling the trial of minors as “official high-handedness.”
 Professor Tukur Muhammad-Baba, the ACF’s National Publicity Secretary, expressed deep concern: “This trial is nothing short of a heavy-handed crackdown on young citizens simply exercising their democratic rights to protest against issues affecting their futures.”

 Join our WhatsApp Channel